nikitavoloboev/data/fitness/fitness.md

 # Fitness

-I currently do daily bodyweight exercises in form of situps & pushups.
-I also do cardio exercise daily either by running, cycling or walking.
+I try to do some daily bodyweight exercises in form of sit-ups & pushups and cardio in form of running or cycling.

+My preferred way to exercise is to play Tennis.

+I also listen to [podcasts](../podcasts/podcasts.md) unless it's some team support like football.

-I never sit for prolonged times & take breaks standing or walking around.
+I try to not sit for prolonged times (by using a standing desk or taking breaks).

-I also enjoy playing sports like football.

 ## Notes